shingo45endo/web-serial-midi/README.md

 Returns a Promise object representing a request for access to MIDI devices connected by the serial port set up by `prepareForSerialMidi`.
 This API is provided as a stand-alone function.
 (Not as a member of `navigator`)

+The configuration of `outputs` and `inputs` in `MIDIAccess` returned from this API is automatically set appropriately for the connected devices.
+Specifically, if the connected device supports multiple ports, `outputs` and `inputs` also have multiple `MIDIOutput` and `MIDIInput`.
+This module has a database of the Identity Reply returned by MIDI devices and information about the ports supported by the MIDI devices.
+And, when the API is called, it sends Identity Request to MIDI device and waits for Identity Reply from the MIDI device to get the information of port configuration.

 #### Syntax

 	Promise<MIDIAccess> requestMIDIAccess([options])